callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 4. **SETDEFAULT,ALL** a good place to start.
 This sets all AD2CP recording settings to their default values.
 No AD2CP data files will be affected.
 5. **SETPLAN,FN="sensible_filename.ad2cp"** so you don't overwrite pre-existing files.
 The previous command sets default filename Data.ad2cp.
 You must specify the .ad2cp file extension.
 6. Change other variables as you see fit, there are some suggestions later in this guide.
 7. **SAVE,ALL** to test if your configuration is possible with the instrument.
 If this returns **OK** you can deploy, otherwise **GETERROR** will tell you which settings are incompatible.
-It's a good idea to **SAVE,ALL** after each variable you change to save yourself more difficult changes in the event of an error.
+It's a good idea to **SAVE,ALL** after each variable you change to ensure you entered a compatible value.
 8. **START** this will put the instrument in record mode.
 Leave it to collect data.
 9. To finish recording, use the GUI buttons "send break" and "switch to command mode" or send keyboard commands **CTRL-C**  then **MC**